frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

-Due to this approach GANs by the way solved a further problem of DBMs: Since the likelihood gradient of DBMs usually is not tractable it has to be estimated, ether by a Markov chain or variational inference.
+Due to this approach GANs by the way solved a further problem of DBMs: Since the likelihood gradient of DBMs usually is not tractable it has to be estimated, either by a Markov chain or variational inference.
 GANs, however, do not require such estimations.
 The results are impressive!
 In particular, the photorelistic images and videos received much attention with artificial [faces](https://thispersondoesnotexist.com/) and